Loews Corporation

 Loews Corporation is an American conglomerate headquartered in New York City.
-The company's majority-stake holdings include CNA Financial Corporation, Diamond Offshore Drilling, Boardwalk Pipeline Partners, Loews Hotels and Altium Packaging.
+The company's majority-stake holdings include CNA Financial Corporation, Boardwalk Pipeline Partners, Loews Hotels and Altium Packaging.

 The corporation positions itself as a value investor with a long-term focus.
 In recent years, Loews has also allocated significant capital for share buybacks.
-In the three years ended December 31, 2012, Loews spent $1.3 billion repurchasing shares.
+In the three years preceding December 31, 2012, Loews spent $1.3 billion repurchasing shares.
 Between 1971 and 2020, the corporation reduced its shares outstanding from 1.3 billion shares to 291 million shares.

 History

 Loews Corporation traces its roots to 1946 when Laurence Tisch persuaded his parents to invest $125,000 to buy a resort hotel in Lakewood, New Jersey.
 Laurence's brother Robert joined the business shortly thereafter.
 The Tisch brothers began to invest their profits in expanding the hotel business.
 By 1956, the brothers were in a position to build their first hotel, the Americana in Bal Harbour, Florida, for $17 million in cash.

 In the wake of the landmark 1948 Supreme Court antitrust ruling in United States v.
 Paramount Pictures, Inc., all the major movie studios, including Metro-Goldwyn-Mayer (MGM), were ordered to sell off the movie theater chains they owned and operated.

-The Tisch brothers purchased a controlling interest in Loew's Theatres from MGM in 1959, a nationwide chain of 102 movie theaters.
+In 1959, the Tisch brothers purchased a controlling interest in Loew's Theatres, a nationwide chain of 102 movie theaters, from MGM.
 This acquisition formed the foundation of the modern-day Loews Corporation, and the company was listed on the New York Stock Exchange that same year.

 By the summer of 1960, the brothers had gained control of the company; the brothers became co-chairmen.
 The theaters were aging and not suited to then-current movie-going trends, which anticipated the multiplex; however, the theaters were located on highly valuable city property.
-Almost immediately, the Tisch brothers began closing and demolishing many of these theaters to selling the vacant lots to developers.
+Almost immediately, the Tisch brothers began closing and demolishing many of these theaters, selling the vacant lots to developers.
 This hastened the end of the classic movie "palaces" from the Golden Age of Hollywood.

 The brothers soon diversified the Loews business, successfully venturing into a variety of areas as the 1960s and 1970s progressed.
 Loews acquired Lorillard Tobacco Company in 1968, CNA Financial in 1974, and the Bulova Watch Company in 1979.
 Through acquisitions, Loews's revenues grew from $100 million in 1970 to more than $3 billion by a decade later.